hiyoneda/cosi-data-challenges-IPMU/README.md

   - To submit a single job use 'python submit_jobs.py' for PBS and 'sbatch slurm_single.sh' for Slurm.

 7. If running parallel jobs:
-  - In run_sims.py uncomment all functions except mimrec.
   - Run: python run_parallel_sims.py.
-  - This will setup all the scripts needed for running parallel jobs, depending on the run type specified in the inputs yaml file.
+  - This will setup all the sim directories and the scripts needed for running parallel jobs, depending on the run type specified in inputs.yaml.

-8. Note that the batch submission commands may need to be modified based on the user's specific batch system.
+8. Note that the batch submission commands may need to be modified based on the user's specific batch system and needs.
   - The batch system is specified via the run_type parameter.
   - The example directory contains different batch scripts.